cbourke/ComputerScienceI/honors/documents/syllabus.md

 are even a few seconds past the due date/time will be considered late and you will be locked out of handing anything in after that time.

-### Webgrader Policy
+### Grader Policy

-Failure to adhere to the requirements of an assignment in such a manner that makes it impossible to grade your program via the webgrader means that a disproportionate amount of time would be spent evaluating your assignment.
-For this reason, we will not grade any assignment that does not compile and run through the webgrader.
+Failure to adhere to the requirements of an assignment in such a manner that makes it impossible to grade your program means that a disproportionate amount of time would be spent evaluating your assignment.
+For this reason, we will not grade any assignment that does not compile and run through the online grading system.

 ## Academic Integrity